MNoorFawi/lzhw/docs/5 Using the lzhw command line tool.md

 **Also a downloadable exe tool is available in this [link](https://drive.google.com/file/d/1CBu7Adb5CHZUwhANa_i8Es0-8jSWAmiC/view?usp=sharing).**
 **The tool allows to compress and decompress files from and to any form, csv, excel etc without any dependencies or installations.**

-**The library works in parallel and most of its code is compiled to C code, so it is pretty fast**.
+**The tool works in parallel and most of its code is compiled to C code, so it is pretty fast**.
+Next page in the documentation there is a comparison in performance with other tools.

 The tool now works perfectly on Windows and Mac version is being developed.